 Many people thought his idea was preposterous as this would mean people would never buy the books that they were selling, but this actually encouraged better sales for the company.

 Leonard Riggio saw the immediate potential of online bookselling and established his own dotcom business to compete directly with Amazon.
 In addition, this business leader also set up other kinds of retail businesses such as Gamestop and Babbage’s, Etc.

 He also held positions as the owner of MBS Textbook Exchange, which engages in selling textbooks wholesale.
-These days, any Barnes and Noble branch wields tremendous power in the publishing industry as publishers are willing to pay for the placement of their books in the front tables, since these are the books that people are most likely to notice and snatch up.
+These days, any Barnes and Noble branch wield tremendous power in the publishing industry as publishers are willing to pay for the placement of their books in the front tables since these are the books that people are most likely to notice and snatch up.